apache/datafusion/datafusion/optimizer/README.md

 ## Writing Optimization Rules

-Please refer to the [examples](examples) to learn more about the general approach to writing optimizer rules and then move onto studying the existing rules.
+Please refer to the [rewrite_expr example](../../datafusion-examples/examples/rewrite_expr.rs) to learn more about the general approach to writing optimizer rules and then move onto studying the existing rules.

 All rules must implement the `OptimizerRule` trait.